GitHub integration

 OpenProject work packages will directly display information from GitHub in a separate tab.

-Additionally, in your OpenProject work package, the GitHub integration supports you to create a branch straight from the work package and consequently the matching pull request.
+Additionally, in your OpenProject work package, the GitHub integration supports you in creating a branch straight from the work package and the corresponding pull request.

-Pull request activities will also show up in the Activity tab when the pull request is
+Pull request activities will also appear in the Activity tab when the pull request is:

 - first referenced (usually when opened)